 NYSERDA, along with the broader project team, developed the SIPPRA project several years ago in response to the FY19 NOFA.
-The original aims of the project have remained consistent over time; the goals included are (1) to increase employment and earnings of individuals who identify as low-income, (2) to offer wrap-around and other social supports to individuals participating in technical training, (3) to build the pipeline of workers who can contribute to the clean energy economy, and (4) to leverage federal funding to reimburse NYSERDA such that it can reinvest more than \$7M in clean energy workforce development projects.
+The original aims of the project have remained consistent over time; the goals included are (1) to increase employment and earnings of individuals who identify as low-income, (2) to offer wraparound and other supports to individuals participating in technical training, (3) to build the pipeline of workers who can contribute to the clean energy economy, and (4) to leverage federal funding to reimburse NYSERDA such that it can reinvest more than \$7M in clean energy workforce development projects.

 Since then, the political, policy, legal, and other program environments have evolved.
 Namely, at the federal level, multiple pieces of legislation, such as the Inflation Reduction Act of 2022, include provisions to spur investments in the clean energy economy.
 At the same time, other industries (e.g., technology) are being impacted by slowing economic growth.
 It is unclear how these competing dynamics will impact the project.
+Training providers indicate that it is challenging to identify and engage employers who can commit to hiring, even though employers may simultaneously find it difficult to recruit talent.
+Additionally, broader macroeconomic factors (e.g., the high cost of child care) may impact participants' ability to sustain employment.

-The primary programmatic context that changed compared to what was intended at the outset of the project has been the challenge of recruiting training providers to participate in the project.
+The primary programmatic context that changed compared to what was intended at the project's outset has been the challenge of recruiting training providers to participate in the project.